 Potential headwinds for US real estate markets

 - Areas where there is substantial high-risk industry concentration could see a rise in foreclosures.
-Industries like oil and gas and airlines tend to support large regional employment rolls.
+Industries like oil and gas, vacation destinations, and airlines tend to support large regional employment rolls.
 We see trouble ahead for these markets.

 - Supply chain disruptions could force unexpected corporate layoffs which could increase the number of overall foreclosures.

 - The vacation housing industry will be very weak 2020.
-This could put pressure on homeowners that rent homes on platforms like AirBNB.
+This will put extreme pressure on homeowners that rent homes on platforms like AirBNB.

-Overall, housing inventory is so constrained right now that any extra “distressed” inventory would easily be absorbed by home buyers that have been on the sidelines for some time.
-EffectiveAgents.com does not think that Coronavirus will have a material impact on the real estate market (negative or positive) this year.
-If the US real esate market is weaker in 2020, it will most likely be the result of the lack of overall housing inventory.
+Overall, housing inventory is so constrained right now that extra “distressed” inventory will be absorbed by home buyers that have been on the sidelines for some time.
+EffectiveAgents.com believes that Coronavirus will have a substantial impact on the real estate market in Q2, this year.
+We do, however, expect the summer buying season (Q3) to be the strongest it’s been in a long time.

 Are you considering selling your home?